-A request for information may be covered by one, or all, of three information rights: Data Protection enquiries or Subject Access requests are ones where the enquirer asks to see what personal information the academy holds about the enquirer.
+A request for information may be covered by one, or all, of three information rights: DP Law enquiries or Subject Access requests are ones where the enquirer asks to see what personal information the academy holds about the enquirer.
 If the enquiry is a Data Protection request, follow the Academy's Data Protection Access guidance.
 Environmental Information Regulations enquiries are ones which relate to air, water, land, natural sites, built environment, flora and fauna, and health, and any decisions and activities affecting any of these.
 These therefore could include enquiries about recycling, phone masts, playing fields, car parking, etc. If the enquiry is about environmental information, follow the guidance on the Information Commission's website or the DEFRA website.
-Freedom of Information enquiries are concerned with all other information and the reasoning behind decisions and policies.
+FOIA enquiries are concerned with all other information and the reasoning behind decisions and policies.
 The request does not have to mention the Freedom of Information Act.
-All requests for information that are not data protection or environmental information requests are covered by the Freedom of Information Act (FoIA).
+All requests for information that are not data protection or environmental information requests are covered by the FOIA.

-b) Is this a valid FOI request for information?
+b) Is this a valid FOIA request for information?

-An FOI request should: Be in writing, including email or fax - (a); State the enquirer's name and correspondence address (email addresses are sufficient); Describe the information requested - there must be enough information to be able to identify and locate the information - (b); and Not be covered by one of the other pieces of legislation.

-- i) Verbal enquires are not covered by the FOI Act.
+An FOIA request should:

+Be in writing, including email or fax

+- (a); State the enquirer's name and correspondence address (email addresses are sufficient); Describe the information requested there must be enough information to be able to identify and locate the information - (b); and Not be covered by one of the other pieces of legislation. - (I) Verbal enquires are not covered by the FOIA.
 Such enquiries can be dealt with when the enquiry is fairly straightforward.
-However, for more complex enquiries, and to avoid disputes over what information was requested, the Trust ask the enquirer to put the request in writing or email, when the request will become subject to the FOI. - ii) In cases where the enquiry is ambiguous, the Trust will attempt to assist the enquirer to describe more clearly the information requested.
+However, for more complex enquiries, and to avoid disputes over what information was requested, we ask the enquirer to put the request in writing or email, when the request will become subject to the FOIA. - (2) In cases where the enquiry is ambiguous, we will attempt to assist the enquirer to describe more clearly the information requested.
 Where possible, establish direct contact.
 The aim is to clarify the nature of the information requested and not to determine the aims or motivation of the enquirer.
-If the Trust notify the enquirer that the Trust needs further information to enable the Trust to answer, the Trust does not have to deal with the request until the further information is received.
+If we notify the enquirer that we need further information to enable us to answer, we do not have to deal with the request until the further information is received.
 The response time limit commences from the date the further information is received.